 Cons: no on site accommodation but close to lots of places in or out of the Peak District

 Again in the South of the Peak District, so honing in and having decided a date…we definitely had more options in the south of the Peaks…not quite in the National Park but close enough!
 Around and about Matlock/Wirksworth area, known as the Amber valley.

-We reconsidered a venue we’d shot a wedding at quite some time ago and Peter had always said he could get married there – Masson’s Farm and Swallow Barn – just outside Matlock.
+2019 Update: It appears that this venue is now closed :( We reconsidered a venue we’d shot a wedding at quite some time ago and Peter had always said he could get married there – Masson’s Farm and Swallow Barn – just outside Matlock.
 A very secluded farm with massive views, a licensed barn and you can even arrive by cable car plus a short walk!
 Denise who lives at the farm is lovely and takes care of everything, and knows lots of suppliers for all the bits and pieces you’ll need.
 But alas no camping…but it was a potential for just the ceremony, as the barn is very rustic and if the weather’s good you can practically get married outside, just your feet over the threshold :)